 Install A Fire Alarm

 The first port of call is a fire alarm.
 A fire alarm detects smoke as soon as a fire starts and alerts everyone to the danger.
 Investing in one is a no-brainer – the only thing you need to contemplate is which one.
 A standard alarm is always a popular choice because they are cheap and effective.
 But, you can get a better service if you pay more money.
-Although they are more expensive, a temporary wireless fire protection system is a good choice.
+Although they are more expensive, a temporary wireless fire alert system is a good choice.
 Its use of technology is more effective than any standard fire alarm.

 Contact A Fire Safety Officer